An indepth look at the development, expansion, and failure of Pentecostal missionary tongues and a critical public that called it gibberish.

 (The writer narrates different portions of the service and then adds) . . .The “gift of tongues” was loudly invoked, and the gift arrived a little more quickly than anyone anticipated.
 An anaemic looking girl in the middle of the hall rose to her feet, and let out a yell like a steam siren:—

 The Apostolic Faith church in Los Angeles faced similar criticism.
 The Los Angeles Times wrote a 1906 piece titled, Weird Babel of Tongues.
-It was written in a condescending and outright mocking tone.
-The author described the church service and speaking in tongues:
+The condescending and outright mocking tone of the article was a dominant feature.
+Below is a digitized version on how author described the church service and speaking in tongues:

 “You-oo-oo gou-loo-loo come under the bloo-oo-oo boo-loo;” shouts an old colored “mammy;” in a frenzy of religious zeal.
 Swinging her arms wildly about her, she continues with the strangest harangue ever uttered.
 Few of her words are intelligible, and for the most part her testimony contains the most outrageous jumble of syllables, which are listened to with awe by the company.